microsoft/VSSDK-Extensibility-Samples/High-DPI_Images_Icons/Readme.md

 **Description**

 Visual Studio 2013 does not have built-in support for selecting different images for different DPI settings.
-Images are generally “scaled-up” at runtime to match the DPI scaling of the system.
+Images are generally ï¿½scaled-upï¿½ at runtime to match the DPI scaling of the system.
 This sample provides you with the unmanaged helper libraries needed to enable high-DPI images and icons in your Visual Studio 2013 UI.
 The managed DPI helper classes can be found in the Visual Studio 2013 SDK.